ahakola/LOIHCal/README.md

 This is only short memo on changes, and doesn't include all changes and fixes.

-* <ins>:<ins>7.2.4: Mark players without role or decayed autorole with red '@'-signs (`@Playername@`) when viewing event in LOIHCal and autoroledecay is turned on.
+* NEW 7.2.4: Mark players without role or decayed autorole with red '@'-signs (`@Playername@`) when viewing event in LOIHCal and autoroledecay is turned on.
-* <ins>70100-1.1: Mark players in current raid group with corner brackets ([Playername]) when viewing event in LOIHCal.
+* NEW 70100-1.1: Mark players in current raid group with corner brackets ([Playername]) when viewing event in LOIHCal.
-* <ins>60200-1.2: Almost full refactoring and multiple new features including: Config moved into Interface menu, slash handler, Auto-Roles, Quick Mode, ContextMenu, you can always sign yourself in LOIHCal now, even if you haven't `Signed up` yet...
+* NEW 60200-1.2: Almost full refactoring and multiple new features including: Config moved into Interface menu, slash handler, Auto-Roles, Quick Mode, ContextMenu, you can always sign yourself in LOIHCal now, even if you haven't `Signed up` yet...
-* <ins>60200-1.1: Whisper settings in the Config.
+* NEW 60200-1.1: Whisper settings in the Config.
-* <ins>60100-1.2: Option to disable Auto-Confirm for players with role.
+* NEW 60100-1.2: Option to disable Auto-Confirm for players with role.
-* <ins>60000-1.9: `Accepted`, `Signed up` and `Confirmed` are on top of the list, added Mass Invite progress bar and every loot method is onw available as an option for events.
+* NEW 60000-1.9: `Accepted`, `Signed up` and `Confirmed` are on top of the list, added Mass Invite progress bar and every loot method is onw available as an option for events.
-* <ins>60000-1.8: Try to filter some of the invite spam.
+* NEW 60000-1.8: Try to filter some of the invite spam.
-* <ins>60000-1.3: Config, Attach on top of the Default Blizzard view, default settings for new events, skinning...
+* NEW 60000-1.3: Config, Attach on top of the Default Blizzard view, default settings for new events, skinning...
-* <ins>60000-1.0: Updated pre-WoD raid difficulties into WoD difficulties.
+* NEW 60000-1.0: Updated pre-WoD raid difficulties into WoD difficulties.

 ### How to use it?